dsksh/icpx10/README.md

 # ICPX10

-ICPX10 is a parallel interval/numerical constraint solver implemented with X10.
+ICPX10 is a parallel interval-based numerical constraint solver implemented with X10.

 ## Requirements

 * IBEX <http://www.ibex-lib.org/> (tested with version 2.1.13)
 * X10 <http://x10-lang.org/> (tested with version 2.4.3.2)
-* C/C++ (tested with gcc version 4.7.4 and ver.
-4.8.2)
+* C/C++ (tested with gcc version 4.7.4 and version 4.8.2)

-Tested on Linux ver.
-3.2.0-4-amd64 and Mac OS X ver.
-10.9.5.
+Tested on Linux version 3.2.0-4-amd64 and Mac OS X version 10.9.5.

 ## Install

-`$(ICPX10_DIR)` and `$(IBEX_DIR)` represents the path to the unpacked directory of ICPX10 and IBEX, respectively.
+`$(ICPX10_DIR)` and `$(IBEX_DIR)` represent the paths to the unpacked directories of ICPX10 and IBEX, respectively.

 1. Modify the Makefile if necessary.
 2. Build ICPX10.